Operations

 Gas Supply

 Angola, the second largest oil producer in Sub-Saharan Africa, has proven itself to be one of the world’s oil exploration hotspots with production averaging 1.4 million barrels per day in 2018.
-The Angolan government has granted rights to conduct petroleum operations to international oil companies including BP, Chevron, Eni, TotalEnergies, and others.
+The Angolan government has granted rights to conduct petroleum operations to several international oil companies.

 An environmentally-friendly and efficient energy source, natural gas is the cleanest-burning fossil fuel, producing lower levels of greenhouse gas emissions than alternative fuels such as coal and oil.
 Natural gas is also one of the most economical energy sources.
 Fuels made from natural gas are used to power electric generators, heat buildings, transportation and can be used as a raw material in many consumer plastics products.